Frequently Asked Questions

 The primary goal of the NIC is to give every child in the United States an opportunity to learn innovation skill through unstructured problem-solving activities that connect to core STEM standards.

-The Independent Innovator Challenge (IIC) is a pathway to the National Innovator Challenge (NIC) for students who do not have another qualifying organization to go through.
-We believe that everyone should have an opportunity to showcase their ideas, apps, and/or prototypes!
+The Independent Innovator Challenge (IIC) is a pathway to the U.S. National Innovator Challenge (NIC) for students who do not have another qualifying organization to go through.
+We believe that everyone should have an opportunity to showcase their innovative work!

 Eligible participants will meet all of the criteria below: